promiseowolabi/aws-datasync-migration-workshop/workshops/object-migration/EN/README.md

 - [Module 1](module1/)  - Deploy resources in the on-premises and in-cloud regions
 - [Module 2](module2/) - Initial copy from Scality to S3 using DataSync
-- [Module 3](module3/)  - Access S3 bucket in-cloud using Application server
+- [Module 3](module3/)  - Securely access data on in-cloud region S3 bucket
 - [Module 4](module4/)  - One last incremental copy before cutover
 - [Module 5](module5/) - Cutover to AWS S3 and clean up resources